fmmb/emnlp2015-handbook/README.md

 After producing the printing version, containing the best quality graphics (18.6Mb), I decided to produce a lightweight version for the web (8.1 Mb) simply by using images with lower quality.
 The lower quality images were stored in the content/images-web directory.
 The file content/ads-web.lyx in the alternate lower quality version of the content/ads.lyx file.

-## Generating placards and chair names
+## Generating placards, chair names and usefull signs

     ./scripts/make_placards.py papers

     ./scripts/make_chair_names.py data/papers/order > misc/placards/chair_names.tex
     pdflatex misc/placards/chair_names.tex